Hank Williams Jr.: Country music career

-In 1976, Rolling Stone wrote that Williams' "mainstream country material has always been among Nashville's best".
+In 1976, Rolling Stone wrote that Williams's "mainstream country material has always been among Nashville's best".

 He was prolific throughout the 1980s, sometimes recording and releasing two albums a year.
 Family Tradition, Whiskey Bent and Hell Bound, Habits Old and New, Rowdy, The Pressure Is On, High Notes, Strong Stuff, Man of Steel, Major Moves, Five-O, Montana Cafe, and many others resulted in a long string of hits.

 Between 1979 and 1992, Williams released 21 albums—18 studio albums and three compilations—that were all certified at least gold by the RIAA.
 Between 1979 and 1990, he enjoyed a string of 30 Top Ten singles on the Billboard Country charts, including eight No. 1 singles, for a total of 44 Top Ten singles, including a total of 10 No. 1 singles, during his career.

 In 1982, he had nine albums simultaneously on the Billboard Top Country Albums chart, all of which were original works and not compilations.
 In 1987–88, Williams was named Entertainer of the Year by the Country Music Association.
 In 1987, 1988, and 1989, he won the same award from the Academy of Country Music.
 The pinnacle album of his acceptance and popularity was Born to Boogie.

 During the 1980s, Williams Jr. became a country music superstar known for catchy anthems and hard-edged, rock-influenced country.
-During the late 1970s and into the mid-1980s, Williams' songs constantly flew into the number one or number two spots, with songs such as "Family Tradition", "Whiskey Bent and Hell Bound", "Old Habits", "Ain't Misbehavin, "Born to Boogie", and "My Name Is Bocephus".
+During the late 1970s and into the mid-1980s, Williams's songs constantly flew into the number one or number two spots, with songs such as "Family Tradition", "Whiskey Bent and Hell Bound", "Old Habits", "Ain't Misbehavin, "Born to Boogie", and "My Name Is Bocephus".

 The hit single "Wild Streak" (1987) was co-written by Houston native Terri Sharp, for which Williams and Sharp both earned gold records.
 In 1988, he released a Southern pride song, "If the South Woulda Won".
 The reference is to a notional Southern victory in the Civil War.

 His 1989 hit "There's a Tear in My Beer" was a duet with his father created using electronic merging technology.
 The song was written by his father, and had been previously recorded with Hank Williams playing the guitar as the sole instrument.
 The music video for the song combined existing television footage of Hank Williams performing, onto which electronic merging technology impressed the recordings of Williams, which then made it appear as if he were actually playing with his father.
 The video was both a critical and commercial success.
 It was named Video of the Year by both the Country Music Association and the Academy of Country Music.
 Williams would go on to win a Grammy Award in 1990 for Best Country Vocal Collaboration.

 He is well known for his hit "A Country Boy Can Survive" and as the performer of the theme song for Monday Night Football, based on his 1984 hit "All My Rowdy Friends Are Coming Over Tonight".
-In 1991, 1992, 1993, and 1994, Williams' opening themes for Monday Night Football earned him four Emmy Awards.
+In 1991, 1992, 1993, and 1994, Williams's opening themes for Monday Night Football earned him four Emmy Awards.